kiselik/deep-learning-course/README.md

 To simplify the obtaining dataset, please use get_training_data script.
 ```
 pip3 install python-mnist numpy
-python3 get_training_data.py
+python get_training_data.py
 ```
 ## Getting started
 neural_network.py implemented NeuralNetwork  class and related functionality.
 Run example:
 ```
-python3 neural_network.py train-images/ 10 0.05 0.01 100
+python neural_network.py train-images/ 30 0.1 300 10 60
 ```
 Inputs:
- - folder with training data (in .gz format)
+ - [data folder] folder with training data (in .gz format)
- - stop criterion by the number of eras
+ - [epochs] stop criterion by the number of eras
- - stop criterion for minimizing cross-entropy
- - learning Speed
+ - [learn rate]
- - the number of neurons in the hidden layer
+ - [hidden size] the number of neurons in the hidden layer
+ - [output size] the number of neurons in the output layer
+ - [batch_size]